Haydamak: In other languages

 The words hajduk used in Central Europe and the Balkans has a similar meaning.

 Historical connotations

 Because of the massacres of Jews, Jesuits, Uniates, and Polish nobility, the Polish language term Hajdamactwo became a pejorative label for Ukrainians as a whole.
 However, Ukrainian folklore and literature generally (with some notable exceptions) treat the actions of the haidamaks positively.
 Haidamaky (1841), an epic poem by Taras Shevchenko, treats its subjects both sympathetically and critically.

 History

-The haidamak movement consisted mostly of local free Cossacks (not members of any host) and peasantry (kozaky and holota), and rebels.
+The term "haidamak" was used in Polish and Muscovite sources in relation to Cossacks starting from the time of Khmelnytsky Uprising in the mid-17th century.
+However, the emergence of haidamaks as a separate phenomenon is related to the consequences of the Treaty of Prut, which was signed in 1711 and led to a renewed partition of Ukraine between Muscovy and Poland.
+Starting from that time, Cossacks loyal to hetman Pylyp Orlyk and the Zaporozhian Sich engaged in raids on Right-bank Ukraine in order to expel the Polish administration from the area.
+Those "unruly Cossacks" became widely known as haidamaks.

 Haidamaks waged war mainly against the Polish nobility and collaborationists in right-bank Ukraine, though the movement was not limited to the right bank only, and they participated in Zaporozhian raids on the Cossack szlachta in left-bank Ukraine as well.
 The latter raids occasionally deteriorated to common robbery and murder, for example in the so-called Matsapura case in the Left Bank in 1734.

+The haidamak movement included representatives of various social strata: peasants, townspeople, impoverished nobles, Cossacks and even monks.
+They engaged in attacks against merchants, officials and small army units, robbed warehouses and destroyed estates.
+Haidamak outfits were usually led by Zaporozhian Cossacks not aligned with any neighbouring power.
+Living in the lands of Zaporozhian Sich, Cossack Hetmanate and Ottoman Ukraine, they remained outside of the reach of Polish authorities, and many even took official positions in government and military.
+From time to time, haidamaks would gather in military encampments (sich) to prepare for the next campaign.
+Local population in Ukraine widely supported the rebels, recognizing them as protectors of their civic, religious and economic rights, delivered them food, supplied with weapons, provided shelter and warned about enemy presence.
+Many joined the ranks of haidamaks themselves.

+One of the main centres of haidamak activity was the Motronyn Monastery near Chyhyryn, then part of the Polish-Lithuanian Commonwealth.
+In 1717 the post of its hegumen was taken by a former Cossack sotnyk Ustym Sakhnenko (clerical name Ignatius), who headed the monastery for almost 40 years and turned it into a refuge for Zaporozhians.
+The first big wave of haidamak rebellions, which took place in 1729–1730, saw the emergence of rebel bands in nearby Chyhyryn and Medvedivka.